mridhultp/UK-Road-accident_Project/README.md

 accident_10years

-## 3 Total number of accident,casuality and vehicle involved?
+## 3 Total incidents of accident, number of casualty and vehicle involved?

 select count(*)as accident, sum(number_of_casualties) as number_of_casualties,
 sum(number_of_vehicles) as number_of_vehicles